wdi-sg/wdi-sg-3/day-34-expressRouting-lab/readme.md

 #### Deliverable

-An example app can be found in `solution-code`.

 Once you spin up your local server, look below at the cURL commands with the expected responses we want you to test on this app once you've finished building - the HTTP status should always be 2XX.